enoky/DepthCrafter/README.md

-## This fork of DepthCrafter v1.0.1 has added GUI with "batch processing"
+## This fork of DepthCrafter v1.0.1 has added GUI for batch video processing

 ## ___***DepthCrafter: Generating Consistent Long Depth Sequences for Open-world Videos***___